Canon 1D X Mark II vs Nikon D3S

 Body comparison: Canon 1D X Mark II vs Nikon D3S

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Nikon D3S.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is notably smaller (5 percent) than the Canon 1D X Mark II.
 Moreover, the D3S is markedly lighter (19 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.